Skip to content

 Action-Oriented Language

-Consciously choosing words that imply action and commitment, while eliminating passive or speculative language.
+Choosing words that imply commitment, eliminating passive language.

 Deep Dive →